-The girls football team had a fantastic opportunity of acting as mascots for Manchester City Women's Football Team On Wednesday 5th December 2018.
+The girls' football team had a fantastic opportunity of acting as mascots for Manchester City Women's Football Team on Wednesday 5th December 2018.
 The football match was against Sheffield United at Manchester City Academy Stadium.
-The girls got to spend time with the players behind the scenes and got introduced to them All the girls had the amazing experience and walked out onto the pitch with both sets off players.
-The Girls epitomised yew tree standards, the staff from Manchester City said " The were brilliant!!!"
+The girls got to spend time with the players behind the scenes and got introduced to them all.
+The girls had an amazing experience and walked out onto the pitch with both sets of players.
+The girls epitomised Yew Tree behaviour standards whilst the staff from Manchester City said, " They were brilliant!!!"

-Of course this wouldn't of been possible without the endless support of Mrs Mullen, Mrs Ryan, Mrs Wheat & Mr Howard.
+Of course this wouldn't have been possible without the endless support of Mrs Mullen, Mrs Ryan, Mrs Wheat & Mr Howard

 Innovative schools' support programme backed by Minister

 Nadhim Zahawi MP, Minister for Children and Families, is pictured (far left), with Helen Lockwood (Deputy Chief Executive – People and Place, Oldham Council), Cllr Paul Jacques (Cabinet Member for Education, Oldham Council), Sally Brown (Head of School at Mather Street Primary School), Rais Bhatti (Head of School at Yew Tree Community School) and Martine Buckley (Executive Head of MY Schools Together)

 A trailblazing investment into Oldham schools is improving the emotional and mental wellbeing of children and young people.

 Oldham was chosen by the Department for Education in 2017 as one of 12 Opportunity Areas (OA) receiving a total investment of around £72 million to boost opportunities, learning and social mobility.

 Oldham’s OA programme, delivered alongside Oldham Council, has already committed £500k to delivering vital support and taking a ‘whole school’ approach in tackling barriers that hold young people back, with further investment planned.